 Healthcare is one of the leading industries in the state.
 Unfortunately, Alaska has a workforce shortage across many health and behavioral healthrelated disciplines and has difficulty meeting the healthcare industry's demand.
 Without a capable and competent workforce, the continuum of services and care is at risk of not being able to meet the needs of the most vulnerable Alaskans.
-Key workforce development strategies include increasing the availability of growth opportunities for local professionals through primary and secondary education, training, support-forservices programs (like loan repayment), recruitment, and retention.
-The latest iteration of Alaska's direct incentive and loan repayment program for healthcare workers, referred to as SHARP-3, builds on previous success and broadens the types of occupations, practice settings, and locations available to health professionals.
+Key workforce development strategies include increasing the availability of growth opportunities for local professionals through primary and secondary education, training, support-for-services programs (like loan repayment), recruitment, and retention.
+The latest iteration of Alaska's direct incentive and loan repayment program for healthcare

+• Alaska Division of Public Health, Section of Rural and Community Health Systems, Office of Healthcare Access, SHARP workers, referred to as SHARP-3, builds on previous success and broadens the types of occupations, practice settings, and locations available to health professionals.
 Tracking the number of SHARP contracts across all SHARP iterations over time provides a glimpse into the health and sustainability of this key recruitment and retention effort.